 Cook's Notes May substitute a large 16-ounce package of frozen sweetened strawberries, thawed and drained.
 The original Strawberry Delight recipes generally used 1 envelope of Dream Whip, a handy shelf stable whipped topping product that is actually still available.
 Each envelope of Dream Whip when prepared makes about 2 cups in volume.

 Variations: Line the bottom of the pan with Nilla wafers instead of the crust, or make a cookie crust using crushed Nilla wafers, cookies, or graham crackers in place of the flour.
 Can also use canned strawberry or cherry pie filling.
 Okay to substitute margarine, sugar free and lower fat products also, if desired.

 Requires Adobe Reader - download it free!©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Peanut Butter Layered Pudding Dessert

 Posted by Mary on January 17, 2012Images and Full Post Content including Recipe ©Deep South Dish.
-Do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.

 Material Disclosure: Unless otherwise noted, you should assume that post links to the providers of goods and services mentioned, establish an affiliate relationship and/or other material connection and that I may be compensated when you purchase from a provider.
 You are never under any obligation to purchase anything when using my recipes and you should always perform due diligence before buying goods or services from anyone via the Internet or offline..